 An introduction to the history, politics, and culture of the northern half of North America, emphasizing the relationship between environment and national identity.

 This class introduces the practices and purposes of studying our past relationships with nature, to better understand the origins of North America's landscapes today.

 A course that explores how different peoples — Aboriginal, British, French, and American — claimed and fought over the environments of North America, shaping today's national borders.

-An Integrated Perspectives class about how Canadians and Americans have approached, inhabited, and transformed the environments of western North America in history and film.
+An Integrated Perspectives class with Rebecca Meyers (Film & Media Studies) about how Canadians and Americans have approached, inhabited, and transformed the environments of western North America in history and film.